outpaddling/Coding-Standards/README.md

 off your intricate knowledge of programming.
 For example, there's no practical benefit to omitting ```== 0``` or similar in a loop or if condition.
 It saves a few keystrokes, but does not help performance.
-It just makes the reader work a little harder to understand the code.
+It just makes the reader work harder to understand the code.

 ```
 char    *p, *name;